Lead Practitioner: Mr E Caborn

 In Key Stage 3, the emphasis is on pupil's developing their musical creativity through the core activities of performing, composing, listening and improvising.
 Music is a practical subject, and as a result, the importance of practical music making is prominent in Key Stage 3 lessons.
 The majority of the schemes of work are influenced by the Musical Futures approach to teaching and learning music, in which project-based, practical group activities are stressed.
 However, pupils also have the opportunity to develop their theoretical knowledge, such as learning to understand notated music and using key vocabulary, which will give a grounding for the knowledge needed for Key Stage 4.

 For more information on the Musical Futures approach, please visit their website:

-At QE, we offer GCSE Music for pupils who wish to continue to study Music beyond Year 8.
+At Queen Elizabeth's, we offer GCSE music for pupils who wish to continue to study music beyond Year 8.
 This course will allow pupils to develop their performance and compositional skills, as well as broadening their musical knowledge through the study of Music History and some set works.
 Currently, we run the AQA GCSE course, which is split into three core components:

 For more information, feel free to download a copy of the AQA GCSE Music specification:

 Key Stage 5

 The Queen Elizabeth's music department has now expanded to include a full A level.
 We also follow the AQA syllabus for A level Music due to its holistic view of music, studying musicians from Bach to Beyoncé and Monteverdi to Miles Davis.
 The course is split into three core components: